d-tatianin/CCraft/README.md

 # CCraft
 ## The game is currently in the pre-alpha stage and is work in progress.
 ### List of things to be implemented before the game goes into the alpha stage:
-- Player collision system.
+- Player collision detection system. 	:white_check_mark:
-- Block placement/removal system.
+- Block placement/removal system. 🚧
-- Dynamic chunk generation.
+- Dynamic chunk generation. 	:white_check_mark:

 Controls:
 1. WASD for moving around.